DSniatecki/YourFleetManager/README.md

 The second version of this project created in REST architecture:
  - https://github.com/DSniatecki/YourFleetManager-REST

- *08.2019 I am really not proud of the code quality code and test coverage :)
+ *08.2019 I am really not proud of the code quality and test coverage :)

 ## technology used :
  ### - Backend :